 What is the Best Way for Me to Hook Up My Subwoofer?

-In some cases, you may find an RCA connector marked LFE (Low Frequency Effects) on a receiver or pre-amp; hooking up the "LFE" jacks usually only sends bass special effects of a 5.1-encoded movie to the subwoofer.
+In some cases, you may find an RCA connector marked LFE (Low Frequency Effects) on a receiver or pre-amp.
+Hooking up the "LFE" jacks usually only sends bass special effects of a 5.1-encoded movie to the subwoofer.
 In that case, when music is played on a two-channel source (for example, a CD), the subwoofer may not receive any signal at all.
 That situation would call for a hookup of both the "LFE" jacks and the speaker terminal jacks to a subwoofer, in order for the sub to produce bass with all sources.
-You would need to set the main speakers to "large" in the receiver or pre-amp set-up menu.
-If you have both LFE and sub out connections on a receiver or preamp, your best choice would be to use the ‘sub out’ connector, because the LFE signal may still be mixed in with the sub channel.
+In addition, you would need to set the main speakers to "large" in the receiver or pre-amp set-up menu.
+If you have both LFE and sub out connections on a receiver or preamp, your best choice would be to use the ‘sub out’ connector, because the LFE signal should still be mixed in with the sub channel.

 In the end, it comes down to what sounds best to you, given your equipment and your individual tastes.
-It takes some time and experimentation, but when you have listened to all your options, you’ll know which one is best for you.
+It takes some time and experimentation, but a good and balanced subwoofer signal is well worth the extra effort.